New anti-Leishmania agent

 same researcher's seeds

-- Neuronal differentiation inducer
+Neuronal differentiation inducer Neuronal differentiation inducer

-- Natural compounds affecting cell differentiation
+Natural compounds affecting cell differentiation Natural compounds affecting cell differentiation

 posted: